 Mr. Rich is currently recognized as a top-ranked, Band 1 lawyer – by Chambers Global for Intellectual Property: Trademark, Copyright & Trade Secrets, and by Chambers USA for both Media & Entertainment: Copyright & Contract Disputes and Intellectual Property: Trademark & Copyright.
 In Chambers Global 2015, clients described Mr. Rich as an “intensely smart, thoughtful and insightful lawyer.”
 In Chambers USA 2014, clients described Mr. Rich as a “leading light in copyright litigation” who provides “creative application of the law and policy to come up with a solution.”
 In Chambers USA 2013, Mr. Rich was hailed as a “‘brilliant’ litigator” who “impresses clients with his sharp intellect, great writing, and team-leading skills.”
 In the 2012 edition of Chambers USA, clients noted that “He cares about the whole client and is mindful and sensitive to PR and extralegal issues.”
 Chambers USA 2011 praised Mr. Rich as “a prominent lawyer in the trademark and copyright arena,” and a “wonderful, top lawyer.”
 In 2010, Chambers USA called Mr. Rich “extremely bright and knowledgeable of industry-specific issues.”
 He has also been commended for representing clients with “a laser-like ability to focus” – commentators say he is “extremely knowledgeable and bright, a terrific adversary” and a “skillful diplomat.”

 For many years, Legal 500 has recognized Mr. Rich among the top-ranked “Leading” lawyers in the Copyright space and recommended him in the Trademark: Litigation area.
 Commentators have lauded him as an “exemplary counsel [who] sees all the angles of all the issues” and “a brilliant legal mind,” and praised his “unmatched business acumen and industry knowledge” and “ability to listen and reshape business ideas into legal theories.”
 They have also acknowledged him as “the best in the business in this sector.
 He remains at the top of his game as a litigator and negotiator.”
 In addition, Mr. Rich is regularly featured in The Best Lawyers in America for the specialties of Commercial Litigation, Copyright Law, First Amendment Law, and Intellectual Property Law.
 Having appeared in Best Lawyers each year from 1995 through 2014, he is one of a distinguished group of attorneys who have been listed for as long as twenty years.
 He has also been consistently recognized by Benchmark Litigation as a “Local Litigation Star” in New York since 2012.
 He was also recognized in 2012 as among the Lawdragon 500 Leading Lawyers in America.
+In 2015, The National Law Journal recognized Mr. Rich among 50 Litigation “Trailblazers” nationwide for his high-profile work in the trademark, copyright and pro bono practice areas.

 Mr. Rich is a magna cum laude graduate of Dartmouth College, where he was elected to Phi Beta Kappa, and received his law degree, cum laude, from the University of Pennsylvania Law School.